awslabs/sagemaker-debugger/docs/mxnet/README.md

 Please follow the appropriate Readme page to install the correct version.
 This page is for using Tornasole with MXNet.

 **Analysis**
-Please refer to [this page](../analysis/README.md) for more details about how to analyze.
+Please refer to [this page](../rules/README.md) for more details about how to run rules and other analysis on tensors collection from the job.
 That said, we do provide a few example analysis commands below so as to provide an end to end flow.
 The analysis of these tensors can be done on a separate machine in parallel with the training job.

 ## Installation